Mome24/Dementia-Predictive-Model/README.md

 The xgboost.py file contains the code for the XGBoost Classifier.

-The shapdementia folder contains three python files.
+The shapdementia folder contains three python files: shapdt.py, shaprf.py, shapxg.py .

 The shapdt.py file contains the code for the shap plots and visualization for Decision Tree Classifier.